Pentacles in Wicca

 The pentacle in Wicca serves many functions.
 As mentioned, the pentacle is predominately a symbol of protection.
 Pentacles may be drawn (physically, mentally, or spiritually) to serve as protective talisman.

 For example, a house blessing may incorporate what is referred to as warding by "drawing" pentacles in the air around doors and windows to prevent the intrusion of negative energies.
 Additionally, the wearing of the pentacle is believed to provide protection to the wearer.

 Some believe that a worn pentacle is more effective if it cannot be readily seen.
 Necklaces, rings, and even tattoos are among the most common forms worn pentacles take.

 The pentacle as a tool in Wicca is generally a pentagram engraved or drawn on a wood, ceramic, or metallic disc.
 Many use this tool to place other objects upon during consecration to dedicate or charge objects to a specific purpose (for example, cleanse and bless a stone to be used in a healing spell).

-Another usage of the pentacle in Wicca is as a symbol of one's degree in Wicca.
+Another usage of the pentacle in Wicca is as a symbol of a degree, or initiate level/status, in Wicca.
 In some traditions, an inverted pentacle represents the second degree.
-Many times the pentacle or inverted pentacle will be worn on ritual clothes or jewelry either as sign of degree within a coven that uses them or for personal preference.

 Along with protection, pentacles may be used for blessings.
 A common practice among Wiccans and Pagans is to anoint the forehead and other parts of the body with oils.
 Some will use the pentacle drawn with the anointing oil to "lock in" the energy or blessings intended.